by Connie Oswald Stofko

 If you put two plants in a pot that is too small, they will crowd each other and the parts in the middle won’t get sun.
 You can try pruning the leaves from the center to let sun in and help those tomatoes to ripen, she said.

 There are determinate and indeterminate varieties of tomatoes.
-Weber remembers that the difference this way: Determinate varieties are determined to grow up straight and don’t need to be staked while indeterminate varieties get floppy and need to be staked.
+Weber remembers the difference this way: Determinate varieties are determined to grow up straight and don’t need to be staked while indeterminate varieties get floppy and need to be staked.
 You may want to choose determinate varieties for containers.

 For support, you can use a stake, a bamboo hoop or a small trellis.
 You can also set the pot up against a fence and let the plant grow up the fence.
 If you have a wooden fence, you can nail some 1 by 2 pieces of wood horizontally on the fence to form a lattice.